Why choose this Tour?

 -

-Day 1: Arrival in Kathmandu (1,400m)
+Day 1: Arrival in Kathmandu (1,400m or 4,593 ft)

 Upon arrival at Tribhuvan International Airport, you’ll be warmly welcomed and transferred to your hotel.
 Spend the day exploring Kathmandu at your own pace, getting a feel for the city’s lively atmosphere and rich culture.
 Rest and prepare for the adventure ahead.